paywan/one-click-hugo-cms/site/content/contact/_index.md

 ---
 We’d love to get in touch with you and hear your ideas and questions.
 We strive to grow and improve constantly and your feedback is valuable for us.
-This is a test
+This is a test update here

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>